JakeSteam/blog-programming/_posts/2019-03-05-creating-a-preference-utility-to-safely-handle-android-sharedpreferences.md

 For each data type (just `boolean`, `string`, and `integer` in this example), 3 things are needed:

-1. An enum of all preferences of this type, defining both the preference’s key and default value.
+1. An enum of all preferences of this type, defining both the preference's key and default value.
 2. A getter, which can be passed an enum to return either the saved value or the predetermined default value.
 3. A setter, which can be passed an enum as well as a value, to then save that value.